DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Actions

-Set Job parameters used for supplying passwords to use the type Encrypted.
+Set flow parameters used for supplying passwords to use the type Encrypted.

 ---

-## Watson Pipeline Calls DataStage Job with Hardcoded Parameter Values
+## Orchestration pipeline calls DataStage job with hardcoded parameter values

 #### Rationale:

-In Watson Pipelines, Job Activity stages calling DataStage jobs with parameters should have those parameters populated from the pipeline itself, to ensure the pipelines and individual jobs operate conistently.
+In orchestration pipelines, Job Activity stages calling DataStage jobs with parameters should have those parameters supplied from the pipeline definition itself, to ensure the pipelines and individual jobs operate conistently.

-In Watson Pipelines, parameters may come from 1 of 5 sources, as displayed in the configuration window:
+In orchestration pipelines, parameters may come from 1 of 5 sources, as displayed in the configuration window:

 * Default job parameter configuration - the default source.
 This parameter is known as being "linked" to the child job
-	* Note: As a key point of difference between Watson Pipelines and Sequence Jobs in DataStage Classic, these parameter references are not stored in the Watson Pipeline asset, and are therefore invisible to this model
+	   - Note: As a key point of difference between Orchestration pipelines and Sequence Jobs in DataStage Classic, these parameter references are not stored in the orchestration pipeline asset, and are therefore invisible to this model
-* Enter Value - a hardcoded value passed in from the Watson Pipeline to the child DataStage job (known internally as 'SELECT_RESOURCE')
+* Enter Value - a hardcoded value passed in from the orchestration pipeline to the child DataStage job (known internally as 'SELECT_RESOURCE')
-	* Select From Another Node - a property from another Watson Pipeline node, eg: return status, stand output, etc  ('SELECT_FROM_NODE')
+	   - Select From Another Node - a property from another orchestration pipeline node, e.g.: return status, stand output, etc.  ('SELECT_FROM_NODE')
 * Assign Pipeline Parameter - allows the Pipeline to control the input of the childe DataStage job at runtime ('FLOW_PARAM')
 * Enter Expression - Create a more complex input value, using a builder that offers a number of string, date/time and conversion functions ('EXPRESSION')

 ---

-## Watson Pipeline Contains Unmigrated Job Routine
+## Orchestration pipeline contains unmigrated job routine

 #### Summary

-Identifies stages in a migrated Watson Pipeline that unresolved placeholders for Server Routine conversion
+Identifies stages in a migrated orchestration pipeline that unresolved placeholders for Server Routine conversion

 #### Description